Buildings and architecture of Bristol: 20th century

-Like much of British post-war development, the regeneration of Bristol city centre was characterised by Modernist architecture including Brutalist towers such as Castlemead - one of several notable examples of brutalist architecture in the city, and improvement and expansion to road infrastructure.
+Like much of British post-war development, the regeneration of Bristol city centre was characterised by Modernist architecture including Brutalist towers such as the "tall and intrusive" Castlemead, one of several examples of such "abysmally dull and big" brutalist architecture in the city.
+Similar insensitivity was demonstrated in the massive expansion of road infrastructure, under what Pevsner describes as the "megalomaniac Reconstruction Plan of 1946".
 The world's oldest shot tower in Redcliffe was lost to road development in 1968, being replaced the following year by the Cheese Lane Shot Tower on a different site.
 Since the 1990s this trend has been reversing, limiting access with the closure of a number of main roads, whilst the Broadmead shopping centre has been further developed.
 In 2006, one of the city centre's tallest Mid-Century Modern towers was lost, with further historic 20th century structures being destroyed more recently.
-The transfer of the docks to Avonmouth, 7 miles (11 km) downstream from the city centre, relieved congestion in the centre of Bristol and allowed substantial redevelopment of the old central dock area (the Floating Harbour).
-The continued existence of the central docks was for some time in jeopardy, as they were seen to be remnants of a derelict industry instead of an asset to be developed for public use.
+The transfer of the docks to Avonmouth, 7 miles (11 km) downstream from the city centre, relieved congestion in the centre of Bristol and allowed substantial redevelopment of the old central dock area, the Floating Harbour.
+Andrew Foyle, in his Bristol volume in the Pevsner Architectural Guides city series published in 2004, notes that the redevelopment highlighted both "the potential and difficulties of harbourside regeneration".

+In 1958, Barton House, Bristol's first tower block was built.
 In the 1990s, a harbourside concert hall designed by architects Behnisch & Partners was planned, but an Arts Council decision cut the funding and the project has not been revived.
 This has left We The Curious (formerly At-Bristol), which mixes art, science and nature, with its all-reflective planetarium, as the centrepiece of the Harbourside development.